iarai/science4cast/README.md

 - TrainSet2014_3_solution.pkl: which edges are connected in 2017
 - CompetitionSet2017_3.pkl: Semantic network until 2017, used for evaluation

-*Copy those files _directly_ into the directory of the python files and tutorial.*
+*Copy those date files directly into the directory of the source files and tutorial.*

 ## 4. <a name="prizes">Prizes</a>